ClouDesire/docusaurus/docs/syndication.md

 Credentials have a unique `key`, a `value` and a localized `description`.
 They are weighted so they can be returned to the customer in a specified order.

+A special key `CredentialsFile` can be used to render the value in a pre-formatted text area.

 Credential values are not returned (they are `null`ed) to the vendor after creation.